Portraits and people photography

 Are there any other costs?
 Is there anything I need to bring?

 You will be expected to cover the costs of the materials you use.
 If using film, you will need to buy up to three rolls and pay for processing.
 Please bring a notebook (plain-paged A4) to collect images and write ideas in a visual diary, and your own SLR camera or equivalent.
+The City Lit has a range of digital SLR cameras, lenses, tripods and speedlights that you are welcome to use during the hours of the class.

 When I've finished, what course can I do next?